microsoft/BuildTourHack/stories/1/111_BuildWebApp.md

 Now that you have these powerful new features running locally, you can publish them to your website on Azure.

 1. In Visual Studio select the "Microsoft.Knowzy.WebApp" in the solution explorer, then choose Build > Publish...

-**NOTE** some configurations of Visual Studio may have the "publish" option as its own menu.
+    **NOTE:** Some configurations of Visual Studio may have the "publish" option as its own menu.

     ![publish screen from vs](images/publish0.PNG)